isomerpages/mindef-ndp2022/_ndp-at-heartlands/Advisories.md

 #### Terms & Conditions for visitors to Heartland Celebration Carnivals

-Refer <a href="/files/Heartlands Celebration Carnival Admission Advisory.pdf" target="_blank">here</a> for the full terms and conditions for the Heartland Celebration Carnivals.
+Refer <a href="/files/Terms and Conditions for Heartland Celebration Carnivals.pdf" target="_blank">here</a> for the full terms and conditions for the Heartland Celebration Carnivals.

 #### Road Closures for Heartlands Celebrations